tonybebber/barcodescanner-sdk-react-native/docs/integrate.md

-Integrate the Scandit Barcode Scanner plugin into your app     {#react-native-integrate}
+Integrate the Scandit SDK into your app     {#react-native-integrate}
 ===================================

 To integrate the Scandit Barcode Scanner into your React Native app, follow the simple steps below.